 The grades are awarded by your mentor in conjunction with your University tutor.
 These reports, together with your record of achievement and development, facilitate your progression as a teacher.

-2:2 honours degree or above in English Literature, English Language, Linguistics or a joint honours degree with at least 50% of these subjects.
-Applicants with non-English degrees must have a B in English Language or English Literature at A-level and will be required to attend a Subject Knowledge Enhancement course..
+Degrees in English Literature, English Language, Linguistics or a joint honours degree with at least 50% of these subjects will be considered.

 The University of Manchester is part of the prestigious Russell Group of universities and our research and teaching quality is recognised across the globe.